jolhoeft/hyperium.github.io/_guides/server/response_strategies.md

 `oneshot::channel`, and start streaming the file into the body.

 When in doubt, use the two channel streaming approach.
-This will work with small data quanities at a small overhead cost.
+This will work with small data quanities at a small overhead cost, and scale safely to large quantities of data.

 ## Web Services